 Transfer Students - Any students who have completed a minimum of 12 college-level quarter/semester hours prior to enrollment at UT Martin must have a 2.00 GPA to be admitted to the university.
 If a student has not attended college for a semester or longer (excluding summer semester), the student may be admitted on academically eligible-warning status at the discretion of the Director of Admissions.

 A transfer student with junior standing (minimum 60 semester hours) at the receiving institution is exempt from meeting the high school unit requirements (excluding American history).
 Transfer students with less than 60 semester hours who graduated from high school after 1988 are required to have the high school units in affect at the time they graduated.
 All transfer students are required to provide high school transcripts unless they have previously earned Associate Degrees.

-A transcript from each former institution along with the high school transcript must be presented for evaluation, even if no credit was earned.
+A transcript from each former institution must be presented for evaluation, even if no credit was earned.
 All courses from a regionally accredited college are accepted for transfer; however, they may not all count toward a degree.
 Once all transcripts have been received and the grades posted to the UT Martin transcript, the student will be able to review the credit received on the student portal.
 The UT Martin course number for equivalent courses, or the designation LD for lower-division credit and UD for upper-division credit if no equivalent course exists, will be posted to the student’s academic transcript.
 LD and UD credits may be applied toward degree requirements that do not designate specific course number requirements (e.g., Art LD might fulfill a non-specific art course requirement or a general elective).
 The student’s academic adviser will use the degree audit program to identify how each of the transferred courses may be used to satisfy specific degree requirements.

 Students wishing to appeal the evaluation of any transferred courses should contact the registrar to request re-evaluation of those courses.
 Students may be asked to provide a copy of the course description and syllabus from the original institution.
 The registrar may consult the department chair for the involved discipline and the associate vice chancellor for academic affairs regarding the final designation of the course.
 Students wishing to further appeal the results of the transfer evaluation should follow the Degree Appeals (Special Request) process outlined in the catalog.